leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab7-enable-automatic-backups-for-a-database/lab7-enable-automatic-backups-for-a-database.md

    ![Save Changes Page](./images/save-changes.png " ")

-   Once Automatic Backup is configured for a database, you can see from the Database details page that automatic backups are enabled
+   Once Automatic Backup is configured for a database, you can see that automatic backups are enabled from the Database details page.

    ![Automatic Backup Enabled](./images/automatic-backup-enabled.png " ")